drbean/edit/tsailin/2019APBR_english_proofing.md

 advantage for their products in technological development and manufacturing (Eng 2009; Chu 2009).

-In the business model of a firm, organizational management plays a coordination role to moderate the business activities and the firm's performance (Wang and Chen 2020; Carayannis, Sindakis, and Walter 2015;
+Whatever the business model of a firm, organizational management plays a coordination role, moderating the firm's business activities and its performance (Wang and Chen 2020; Carayannis, Sindakis, and Walter 2015;
 Teece 2010).
-In the internal, the lines of managerial authority and organizational structures determine the organizational efficiency and the reaction to the changes in business activities (Taran, Boer, and Lindgren 2015; Teece 2010).
-In the external, partnership in contract manufacturing has dominated the interconnection with specific suppliers in the value chain to aggregate the value creation to promote the customer's value in the market (Eng and Spickett-Jones 2009; Sánchez and Ricart 2010).
-In the internal of organizational management, latecomers would follow their core business as the rules of organizational management.
-OEM latecomers would adapt the structures to follow manufacturing processes, and it would promote the efficiency of production (Chen 2016).
-ODM latecomers would combine product and manufacturing line in organizational management to enhance the contract product development (Ma 2005; Yung and Lai 2012).
-OBM latecomers would restructure to product-market organizational management, and it is beneficial to respond to the needs of the customers quickly (Eng and Spickett-Jones 2009; Eng 2009).
-In the external of organizational management, the partnership in outsourcing contracts is the core of external relationship management on contract manufacturing.
-OEM latecomers need a stable and long-term relationship with the suppliers of components to support manufacturing activities (Jacobides, MacDuffie, and Tae 2016; Szalkai and Magyar 2017).
-ODM latecomers may need to manage the relationships with module partners, OEM partners, and suppliers, and adjust the outsourcing by the request of contract product development (Yung and Lai 2012).
-OBM latecomers would transform the role from a subcontractor to an outsourcer, which strategically outsources the production works to external partners (Chin, Liu, and Yang 2016; Chu 2009).
+Internally, the lines of managerial authority and organizational structures determine organizational efficiency and the reaction to changes in business activities (Taran, Boer, and Lindgren 2015; Teece 2010).
+Externally, partnerships in contract manufacturing have dominated the interconnections of latecomers with specific suppliers in the value chain to create aggregate value and promote the customer's value in the market (Eng and Spickett-Jones 2009; Sánchez and Ricart 2010).
+Internally, in organizational management, latecomers will follow their core business as determining the rules of organizational management.
+OEM latecomers will adapt their structures to accommodate manufacturing processes, and promote the efficiency of production (Chen 2016).
+ODM latecomers will combine product and manufacturing lines in organizational management to enhance their contract product development (Ma 2005; Yung and Lai 2012).
+OBM latecomers will restructure to promote product-market organizational management, as this is beneficial to responding to the needs of the customers quickly (Eng and Spickett-Jones 2009; Eng 2009).
+Externally, in the aspect of organizational management, partnerships in outsourcing contracts are at the core of external relationship management in contract manufacturing.
+OEM latecomers need a stable and long-term relationship with suppliers of their components to support their manufacturing activities (Jacobides, MacDuffie, and Tae 2016; Szalkai and Magyar 2017).
+ODM latecomers may need to manage the relationships with module partners, OEM partners, and suppliers, and adjust the outsourcing according to the demands of contract product development (Yung and Lai 2012).
+OBM latecomers will undergo transformation of their roles from subcontractor to outsourcer, strategically outsourcing their production work to external partners (Chin, Liu, and Yang 2016; Chu 2009).

 Table.
 1 Business models and innovation mix in contract manufacturers: